Police investigate shooting, abduction case in Buchanan, Tazewell counties

 Investigators with the Buchanan County Sheriff's Office and agents with the Virginia State Police Bureau of Investigation responded to process the scene.

-During the course of investigation, evidence was obtained that led law enforcement to secure a warrant for abduction by force on 44-year-old James Patrick Cantrell of Pilgrims Knob, Va.
-The victim of the abduction was an adult female that was at the residence when the shooting occurred.
+During the course of investigation, evidence was obtained that led law enforcement to secure a warrant for abduction by force on James Patrick Cantrell, 44, of Pilgrims Knob, Va.
+The abduction victim was an adult female that was at the residence when the shooting occurred.

 After a search, Cantrell was found in a hotel in Tazewell County, Va.
 The Virginia State Police Tactical Team took Cantrell into custody without incident.

-Chief Deputy Eric Breeding with the sheriff's office said the abducted woman was all right.
+Chief Deputy Eric Breeding with the Buchanan County Sheriff's Office said the abducted woman, whose name was not released, was all right.

 The Buchanan County Sheriff's Office was assisted by the Virginia State Police, Richlands Police Department and Tazewell County Sheriff's Office in investigating this case.